Goa Travel Guide 2022: How To Travel Within Goa, Clothing, and Safety Tips

 If you want comfort and convenience and money is not an issue, then you can rent a cab in Goa.

 However, this is definitely an expensive way to explore Goa.
-Generally, drivers charge outrageous amount for a trip which might not be suitable for budget-travelers.
+Generally, drivers charge an outrageous amount for a trip that might not be suitable for budget travelers.

-The government has fixed price for auto rickshaws and cabs but a lot of drivers don’t follow this pricing.
+The government has fixed prices for auto-rickshaws and cabs but a lot of drivers don’t follow this pricing.
 You can either pre-book them or flag them down on the road.

 Prepaid Pricing – One thing to keep in mind is that the government has set prices for the different routes in Goa for the tourists.
 You can ask the driver to show you this official pricing before you agree to the price mentioned by them.